Covering convex bodies and the Closest Vector Problem: Introduction

-Dadush \cite{DBLP:conf/latin/Dadush12} extended the Ajtai--Kumar--Sivakumar sieve to solve \acvp{} in any norm with a running time of $O(1/\epsilon)^{2n}$ and space $O(1/\epsilon)^n$.
-The first single exponential deterministic solver for \cvp[2] was presented by Micciancio and Voulgaris \cite{DBLP:conf/stoc/MicciancioV10}.
+The first algorithm to solve integer programming and, in particular, exact \cvp[\infty] was given by Lenstra \cite{DBLP:journals/mor/Lenstra83} with a running time of $2^{O(n^2)}$.
+His algorithm connects the two fields of geometry of numbers and integer programming.
+Kannan \cite{DBLP:journals/mor/Kannan87} presented an algorithm for exact \cvp[] (and \svp[]) with a running time of $n^{O(n)}$ and polynomial space.
+Subsequent works improve on the constant in the exponent but improving the running time of $n^{O(n)}$ to single exponential in $n$ remained an open problem.
+After Kannan's result, it took almost 15 years until Ajtai, Kumar and Sivakumar presented a randomized algorithm for $\text{SVP}_2$ with time and space $2^{O(n)}$ and \acvp{2} with time and space $2^{(1+1/\epsilon)n}$, \cite{DBLP:conf/stoc/AjtaiKS01}, \cite{DBLP:conf/coco/AjtaiKS02}.
+Subsequently, Blömer and Naewe \cite{DBLP:journals/tcs/BlomerN09} extended the randomized sieving algorithm of Ajtai et al. to solve \acvp{p} for all $p$ in time $O(1+1/\epsilon)^{2n}$ and space $O(1+1/\epsilon)^n$, see also \cite{svp_l_infty} and \cite{svp_mukh_l_p}.
+For $p = \infty$, Eisenbrand, Hähnle and Niemeier \cite{DBLP:conf/compgeom/EisenbrandHN11} then boosted the algorithm of Blömer and Naewe by showing that $2^{O(n)}\log(2+1/\epsilon)^n$ calls to a \acvp[2]{\infty} solver suffice to solve \acvp{\infty} implying a running time of $O(\log(2+1/\epsilon))^n$ and space requirement $2^{O(n)}$.
+Dadush \cite{DBLP:conf/latin/Dadush12} extended the Ajtai--Kumar--Sivakumar sieve to solve \acvp{} in any norm with a running time of $O(1+1/\epsilon)^{2n}$ and space $O(1+1/\epsilon)^n$.
+The first single exponential deterministic and exact solver for \cvp[2] was presented by Micciancio and Voulgaris \cite{DBLP:conf/stoc/MicciancioV10}.
 Their algorithm needs to store the up to $2(2^n-1)$ facets of the Voronoi cell of the lattice.
 Recently in \cite{DBLP:conf/ipco/HunkenschroderR19}, Hunkenschröder, Reuland and Schymura show that this can be avoided and do a first step towards a polynomial space algorithm for \cvp[2].
-The currently fastest algorithms for \cvp[2] (with a very small approximation factor) and $\text{SVP}_2$ use Gaussian sampling and need time and space $2^n$ \cite{DBLP:conf/soda/AggarwalS18}.
+The currently fastest algorithms for exact \cvp[2] and $\text{SVP}_2$ use discrete Gaussian sampling and need time and space $2^{n+o(n)}$, see \cite{gaussian_sampling}, \cite{DBLP:conf/soda/AggarwalS18}.
 Despite this progress for the $\ell_2$ norm, for general norms, only the randomized sieving approach seemed available to solve CVP.
-Using the elegant idea of lattice sparsification, Dadush and Kun \cite{DBLP:journals/toc/DadushK16} presented a deterministic algorithm solving \acvp{} for any norm in time $2^{O(n)}(1/\epsilon)^n$ and with space requirement $2^n \poly(n)$ - reducing the dependence on $(1/\epsilon)$ in the running time and removing the dependence on $(1/\epsilon)$ in the space requirement altogether compared with earlier randomized sieving approaches.
+Using the elegant idea of lattice sparsification, Dadush and Kun \cite{DBLP:journals/toc/DadushK16} presented a deterministic algorithm solving \acvp{} for any norm in time $2^{O(n)}(1+1/\epsilon)^n$ and with space requirement $2^n \poly(n)$ - reducing the dependence on $(1/\epsilon)$ in the running time and removing the dependence on $(1/\epsilon)$ in the space requirement altogether compared with earlier randomized sieving approaches.